-Updated on May 20th, 2024
+Updated on May 7th, 2025

-While a lot of parents and students know that scholarships are an excellent way to ensure a student has a shot at graduating from college debt-free, many people aren’t sure where to get started with scholarships.
+While a lot of parents and students know that college scholarships are an excellent way to ensure a student has a shot at graduating from college debt-free, many people aren’t sure where to get started with scholarships.

 Everything from where your child should begin their search to how to vet scholarship opportunities to how to complete an application properly can initially feel like a mystery, especially if your student has never finished one before.